Health Insurance Options for Baby Boomers

 The Bridge to Medicare

 Since retirement and Medicare benefits generally take effect for those 65 and up, it’s important to know what the best options are for health insurance in the meantime.
 If you retire before the age of 65, unfortunately you’ll lose your health insurance coverage you had while working.
 Or there’s the people who never had health insurance through their employer.

 For those not yet eligible for Medicare there’s a wide variety of individual and family health plans to consider.
-One option is Short Term Health Insurance plans which can last up to 36 months.
+One option is Short Term Medical Insurance plans which can last up to 36 months.
 While the coverage may not be as inclusive as other health insurance plans, they’re great for people who don’t typically need a lot of medical attention.
 You end up paying less monthly, and it’s a way to cut the costs of medical bills when you do need it.

 Short Term Plans are individually underwritten based on a number of factors, so how much they cost you depends on your current medical condition.
 Preexisting conditions are not covered under many short term plans, so there’s not always the best option if you anticipate having a lot of medical bills.

 Another option is getting health insurance through the government website.
 The plans under the Affordable Care Act do not charge based on your current medical condition, but you can only sign up during the Open Enrollment period which is limited and comes once a year.
 If you miss the window and don’t qualify for an enrollment exception, you can still get a Short Term plan to carry you through until you can sign up again - or become eligible for Medicare.
 ACA plans, especially for someone in their 60s, can be pricey but the coverage is very comprehensive.

 Have a Plan